-This Water Supply Assessment represents a comprehensive water supply outlook for the 1655 Berryessa Road Residential and Office Project.
+This Water Supply Assessment represents a comprehensive water supply outlook for the Rezoning of the Coleman and Hedding Commercial Development Project.
 In summary:

-- (1) Total net potable water demand for the 1655 Berryessa Road Residential and Office Project is estimated at 240.2 acre-feet per year and represents a 0.20 percent increase in total system usage when compared to SJW's 2020 potable water production.
-The increased demand is consistent with the forecasted demands represented in SJW's 2020 Urban Water Management Plan, which projected a 12.2 percent increase in total system demand between 2020 demand and projected 2045 demand. - (2) SJW currently has contracts or owns rights to receive water from the following sources: - 1.
-Groundwater from the Santa Clara Subbasin - 2.
-Imported and local surface water from Valley Water - 3.
-Local surface water from Los Gatos Creek, Saratoga Creek, and local watersheds - 4.
-Recycled water from South Bay Water Recycling - (3) SJW works closely with Valley Water to manage its demands and imported water needs.
+- Total net potable water demand for the Project is estimated at 72.4 acre-feet per year and represents a 0.06 percent increase in total system usage when compared to SJW's 2020 potable water production.
+The increased demand is consistent with forecasted demands represented in SJW's 2020 Urban Water Management Plan, which projected a 12.2 percent increase in total system demand between 2020 demand and projected 2045 demand. - 2.
+SJW currently has contracts or owns rights to receive water from the following sources: - a.
+Groundwater from the Santa Clara Subbasin - b.
+Imported and local surface water from Valley Water - c.
+Local surface water from Los Gatos Creek, Saratoga Creek, and local watersheds - d.
+Recycled water from South Bay Water Recycling - 3.
+SJW works closely with Valley Water to manage its demands and imported water needs.
 The projected water demand for this development is within previously determined growth projections for water demand in SJW's system.

 As described in this WSA and based on Valley Water's water supply plans and Urban Water Management Plan projections, SJW expects to be able to meet the needs of the service area through at least 2045 for average and single-dry years without a call for water use reductions.
-The impact of this project is not consequential and SJW has the capacity to serve this project through buildout based on current water supply capacity and Valley Water's proposed water supply projects.
+SJW has the capacity to serve this project through buildout based on current water supply capacity and Valley Water's proposed water supply projects.
 Valley Water is pursuing water supply solutions to meet the established level of service goal to provide 80 percent of annual water demand for drought years.
 SJW is committed to working with Valley Water to meet future demands and mitigate shortages.
-After comparing estimated demand associated with this project to water supplies, based on both the SJW and Valley Water Urban Water Management Plans, SJW has determined that the water quantity needed is within normal growth projections and expects for there to be sufficient water available to serve the 1655 Berryessa Road Residential and Office Project.
+After comparing estimated demand associated with this project to water supplies, based on both the SJW and Valley Water Urban Water Management Plans, SJW has determined that the water quantity needed is within normal growth projections and expects for there to be sufficient water available to serve the Project.
 However, due to factors that affect water supply and demand projections including climate change, there is no guarantee that the projections provided in Valley Water's Urban Water Management Plan will be met, nor is there a guarantee that the water supply projects and programs identified by Valley Water will be implemented.